tebeka/talks/screw-dsls/playbook.md

     MOV(AX, BX) -> MOV(AX, BX)
     LOOP1: -> LABEL('LOOP1')

-He said - whatever works.
+He said - whatever works, everything is better than this.

+# slide
+You get the idea, they wrote Python.
+And it took me 2 days to do it.